Accessibility and Social Justice

 For many transgender people and people who do not conform to societal gender norms, using a public restroom is a daily struggle.
 Trans and gender expansive people are often harassed, physically assaulted, or questioned by authorities in both men’s and women’s restrooms if they are assumed to be in the wrong restroom.

 An all-gender restroom provides access to a safe restroom and changing area for people of any gender identity and presentation.
 They also provide a safe space for those who need the assistance of a personal care attendant or those with small children.

-A lactation room is located in the Lafayette Suite, 2nd Floor Conference Level and available during the following hours:
+Please silence your devices and refrain from talking on cell phones in this area.
+The lactation room is located in the Boardroom, 2nd Floor Conference Level and available during the following hours:

 SSSP strives to make its annual meeting as accessible as possible.
 Each presentation or session should be designed and conducted with the full participation of all in mind.
 Therefore, the Accessibility Committee requests that all presenters review the guidelines for accessible presentations and take the necessary steps to maximize programming access to all participants.

-Many New York attractions, museums, restaurants, and hotels are accessible to people with disabilities.
-Visit https://www.nycgo.com/plan-your-trip/basic-information/accessibility for several helpful links.
+Many Los Angeles attractions, museums, restaurants, and hotels are accessible to people with disabilities.
+Visit https://www.discoverlosangeles.com/travel/the-guide-to-disability-access-in-los-angeles for several helpful links.

 If a need arises on-site, we encourage you to stop by the SSSP registration desk for assistance.
 SSSP is committed to making the annual meeting accessible to all.
-For more information on Accessibility Guidelines for program participants, presenters, and session organizers, scan the QR code or visit https://www.sssp1.org/index.cfm/m/773/Accessibility_Guidelines_and_Services/.
+For more information on Accessibility Guidelines for program participants, presenters, and session organizers, visit https://www.sssp1.org/index.cfm/m/894/Accessibility_Guidelines_and_Services/.